akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 ## Unpublish a single product

 To unpublish one product:
-1. Go to Products/Published Products or Products/Products
+1. Go to the published product grid by clicking on the "..." in the top right corner of the product grid screen
-1. Click on your product
+1. Click on the small cloud icon displayed on product rollover in the grid
 1. Click on the “Unpublish” button if you’re on the published version (see screenshot below)
 ![image](../img/dummy.png)
 1. Click on small arrow nearby the Publish this version button and select Unpublish if you are on the unpublished product grid